Complaints about voter IDs, ballots, long lines in U.S. election

 Ohio regularly has the highest number of provisional ballots each presidential election, according to the Brennan Center for Justice at New York University's Law School.
 This year, numbers are likely to exceed 200,000 provision ballots, which will not be counted until at least November 17.

-Final election results from Florida's Miami-Dade County, which accounts for about 10 percent of the state's registered voters, will not be available until Wednesday afternoon, a senior election official announced late on Tuesday.
+Virginia's State Board of Elections sent out a tweet urging voters waiting in line before the polls closed to stay to vote.

-Miami-Dade Supervisor of Elections Penelope Townsley said the delay was due to a high volume of absentee ballots and because a handful of precincts had voters still casting ballots after 10 p.m.
-EST (0300 GMT on Wednesday).
+"If you were in line at 7 p.m. and are eligible to vote, you will be able to cast a ballot, regardless of how long it takes!" the board said in the tweet.

-In a sign of the importance of the Florida vote, Obama tweeted just after polls closed: "Reminder: If you're waiting to vote in Florida, #StayInLine!
+In a sign of the importance of the Florida vote, Obama tweeted: "Reminder: If you're waiting to vote in Florida, #StayInLine!
 As long as you were in line when polls closed, you can still vote."

 Voters reported hours-long lines throughout the day in Florida, where the Republican administration cut the number of early voting days to eight from 14.